The Tale of the Heike: Chapter 11

 In 1185, a small force led by Minamoto no Yoshitsune lands on the island of Shikoku.
 Yoshitsune plans a surprise attack from the rear (one more time after the Battle of Ichi-no-Tani) on the Taira stronghold at the Battle of Yashima.
 The Taira, thinking that main Minamoto forces attack them, flee to their boats in panic.
 The Taira warriors shoot arrows at the Yoshitsune's forces.
 Taira no Noritsune, Kiyomori's nephew and a commander of the Taira, shoots at Minamoto no Yoshitsune, but Tsuginobu, Yoshitsune's retainer, dies protecting him from arrows.

 In a famous passage, a Taira lady in a boat holds a fan as a challenge to the Minamoto warriors and Nasu no Yoichi, a skillful young Minamoto archer, hits the fan with his arrow.

-During the confused fighting at the shore, Yoshitsune loses his bow and gets it back risking his life.
-He famously explains that he did not want the Taira to get that bow (for weak archers) and laugh at him.
-The Taira are forced to leave Shikoku and retreat to Nagato Province (southern tip of Honshū).
+During the confused fighting at the shore, Yoshitsune loses his bow and, risking his life, gets it back.
+He famously explains that he did not want the Taira to have it and laugh at him.
+The Taira are forced to leave Shikoku and retreat to Nagato Province on the southern tip of Honshū.

 Before the final Battle of Dan-no-ura, the Minamoto gain new allies: the head of the Kumano shrines decides to support the Minamoto after fortune-telling with cockfights (200 boats) and 150 boats from a province of Shikoku.
 In total, the Minamoto have about 3000 vessels against the Taira's 1000.

-Before the battle, Yoshitsune argues (about leading the attack) and almost fights with Kajiwara Kagetoki (Minamoto commander jealous of Yoshitsune).
+Before the battle, Yoshitsune argues about leading the attack and almost fights with Kajiwara Kagetoki (Minamoto commander jealous of Yoshitsune).